paysdoc/ES6TypeScript/README.md

 /app
 Contains all libs and source files.

-/libs
-For this part only System.js is required.

 /dist (distribution) dir
 Contains all libs and source files compiled and ready for use.
 (Will be deleted every time gulp builds!!!)